 GeekSeller reads the data from my 3PL Warehouse location (which is sent to Shopify by the 3PL company) and sends it to Walmart and eBay.

-In this example, the only difference is that the user sells on Walmart DSV, which has its own system of nodes.
-Because two systems that use locations/nodes are connected in this scenario, they must be connected 1 to 1.
+In this example, the only difference is that the user sells on Walmart DSV, which has its own system of warehouses.
+Because two systems that use locations/warehouses are connected in this scenario, they must be connected 1 to 1.

 Activate Inventory Synchronization

-Creating master nodes and setting up inventory synchronization is done by the GeekSeller support team.
+Creating master warehouses and setting up inventory synchronization is done by the GeekSeller support team.

 To activate quantity synchronization for your account, please contact us and one of our experts will work with you on setting it up to fit your business’s unique needs.